 For further instructions on the health insurance for uninsured Montanans credit, and to calculate this credit, see Montana Form HI.
-When you claim this credit, you will have to include a copy of Form HI with your tax return.
+When you claim this credit, include a copy of Form HI with your tax return.

 Line 7 - Elderly Care Credit